What Is Psycholinguistics?

-Skinner (1957) considered language learning as a linguistic habit formation through the mechanism of stimulus, response and reinforcement, (the behaviourist hypothesis).
-Chomsky (1957, 1968) revealed that the language acquisition device (LAD) responsible for language learning ( the innate theory).
+Skinner (1957) considered language learning as a linguistic habit formation through the mechanism of stimulus, response, and reinforcement (the behaviorist hypothesis).
+Chomsky (1957, 1968) revealed that the language acquisition device (LAD) is responsible for language learning ( the innate theory).

 Lenneberg (1966, 1967, 1969) asserted a nearby correspondence between physical development and the stage of language development (the biological theory.
-Halliday (1975) exaggerated language develops since a child has to interact with others in his/her condition (the sociological theory).
+Halliday (1975) exaggerated language develops since a child has to interact with others in their condition (the sociological approach).

-Besides, it studies how a child develops the ability in his/her first language and mother tongue by going through several stages from the pre-linguistic stage to the adult stage.
+Besides, it studies how a child develops their first language and mother tongue by going through several stages from the pre-linguistic location to the adult stage.

 Further, it focuses on the nature and process of second language learning through the concepts of the monitor (Krashen, 1977, 1981), interlanguage (Selinker, 1972), acculturation (Schumann, 1978, 1990), universal grammar (Chomsky, 1980) and so forth.

 Moreover, it covers the study of the second language (L2) learner factors such as aptitude, attitudes, motivation, age, intelligence, cognitive styles, personality, and others affecting the rate of learning or achievement.

-However, as we know that psycholinguistics is the study of language development, it can be divided into several sub-categories.
+However, as we know that psycholinguistics studies language development, it can be divided into several sub-categories.
 For example: